suxxus/exercise-front-end-app/README.md

 ## Overview
 ### Motivation:
-Some time ago, I received an exercise, it's part of the recruitment process  to evaluate the skills as front-end developer, specially oriented at the services that the company offer.
+Some time ago, in a job interview, I received an exercise, it was part of the recruitment process to evaluate the skills as a front-end developer.

-The job was not interested at that time.
-But I took it as an opportunity to gain knowledge about some technologies that do not use in everyday life , and to do things from the beginning to the end with total freedom.
+I took the exercise it as an opportunity to experiment and gain knowledge about some technologies that do not use in everyday at work, with the advantage of starting to do things from the beginning to the end with total freedom.

 #### Front end technical exercise description:
-> The goal of this exercise is to turn the UI design we provide into a fully functional UI.
+The goal of this exercise is to turn the UI design we provide into a fully functional UI.
 It’s a small component in charge of creating/editing/deleting metrics corresponding to a
 SaaS provider.

 All interactions defined in the document should be implemented:
  * Editing mode toggler
  * Rename metric